 Emergency Seizure Medications are used for seizures that are difficult to control.
 They are used to interrupt a cluster of seizures or seizures lasting longer than advised.
 If your child has a seizure disorder, and their physician prescribes an emergency seizure medication for school, please contact the school health office.
 Your physician will need to complete an Emergency Seizure Medication Authorization form once completed by the physician, and signed by the parent/guardian, staffing needs will be determined according to the medication prescribed.
-For oral and/or nasal route emergency seizure medications, designated school employees will be trained by the District Nurse to administer the emergency seizure medication as prescribed and outlined by the physician should it be needed at school.
+For oral and/or nasal route emergency seizure medication as prescribed and outlined by the physician should it be needed at school.
 A new form must be completed each school year (not calendar year); and for any changes such as dosage and/or specific physician instructions.
 (CE 49414.7)